 Elegant Git aims to standardize how a work environment should be configured.
-It operates 3 levels of configurations (basics, standards, and aliases - see below) which can be applied to a Git repository (local configuration) and (or) to a Git installation globally (global configuration).
+It operates several levels of configurations (see below) that can be applied to a Git repository (local configuration) and/or to a Git installation globally (global configuration).

 The local configuration applies by running

 git elegant acquire-repository and configures current Git

 git config --global <key> <value> for Git configuration.

 If you've applied a global configuration, there is no sense to repeat some options for a local one.
 That's why the following markers explain how each particular option will be configured:

 b- configures for both configurations

 i- if a global configuration is applied, an option isn't used in local configuration; otherwise, uses in local configuration

 During the configuration, you will be asked to provide appropriate values.